gskumar1010/city-permitting-agent-ui/README.md

 4. The system is working as expected if the answer to the first question is something like this:

-> Based on the provided knowledge, the 1972 Corvette model year saw very few changes.
+            Based on the provided knowledge, the 1972 Corvette model year saw very few changes.
 The main change was the introduction of a new rating system that uses net horsepower instead of gross power outputs, which resulted in a decrease in rated horsepower.
 Additionally, the audio alarm antitheft system was not a standard item, and the fiber optic light monitors were discontinued.
 The body style remained the same, with only three engine options available: two 350 cubic inch engines and one 454 cubic inch engine.

 # Representative Questions

-> What changes were made to the 1972 model year?
+- Example 1

-> What do the identification numbers stamped on the engine block mean for the 72 model year?
+            What do the identification numbers stamped on the engine block mean for the 72 model year?

+- Example 2

-> What are possible causes for a slow engine crank?
+            What are possible causes for a slow engine crank?

+- Example 3

-> What are the steps to drain and refill the cooling system?
+            What are the steps to drain and refill the cooling system?